 We have the social and business responsibility to provide our customers with high quality, sustainable seafood options.
 We strive to ensure that all our fish and seafood - fresh, frozen and canned – is sourced, processed and distributed using environmentally friendly methods.
 In this way, we help protect our ocean resources and offer our customers a wide range of sustainable seafood products today and in the future.

 ‘Sustainability’ touches a lot of areas in the seafood industry.
 It means harvesting in a way that supports sustainable fisheries and coastal communities.
 It means doing our part to see that healthy ecosystems are maintained.
 It means ensuring that the vessels, production and processing facilities offer good working conditions.
 And it means providing our customers with safe, tasty and clearly labeled products.

 Achieving this requires full transparency - being able to track our seafood from ship to plate.
-By diving deep into our supply chains we endeavor to see what’s involved in fishing, farming and processing the seafood, and drive improvements where we can.
+We are working on diving deep into our supply chains to see what’s involved in fishing, farming and processing the seafood, and drive improvements where we can.
 As a first step we have focused our efforts on our own-brand products.